Margaux Chauvet

-Margaux Marianne Chauvet (born 27 May 2002) is a soccer player who plays as a defender for Purdue Boilermakers at Purdue University in West Lafayette, Indiana, United States.
-Born in Abidjan, Ivory Coast to French parents, she is an Australia youth international.
-She has Australian, American, and French nationality.
+Margaux Marianne Chauvet (/fr/; born 27 May 2002) is a soccer player who plays as a defensive midfielder for Campeonato Nacional Feminino club Valadares Gaia.
+Born in Abidjan, Ivory Coast to French parents, she has represented Australia as a youth international after her family migrated to Wollongong, New South Wales.
+She previously played for A-League Women clubs Western Sydney Wanderers and Sydney FC and Besta deild kvenna club KR Reykjavík, and played college soccer for Purdue Boilermakers at Purdue University in West Lafayette, Indiana.

 Early life

-Chauvet and her family relocated to Australia due to civil unrest in Africa, where they were living at the time.
+Chauvet was born on 27 May 2002 to French parents in Abidjan, Abidjan Department.
+Due to the First Ivorian Civil War, and her family were forced to relocate away from Ivory Coast, settling in Wollongong, New South Wales.

 Club career

 Chauvet started her career with Illawarra Stingrays.
 After that, she signed for Western Sydney Wanderers.
 In 2022, she signed for Icelandic side KR.

 In August 2023, Chauvet joined Sydney FC.

 In June 2025 Chauvet was released by Sydney FC to continue her development in the US college system.
 The following month she joined Purdue Boilermakers, the athletics team of Purdue University in West Lafayette, Indiana.

+In January 2026, Chauvet moved to Portugal and signed for Campeonato Nacional Feminino club Valadares Gaia during the 2025–26 season.

 International career

 In 2020, Chauvet was invited to the Australia youth women's national soccer team's first Talent Identification Camp.